Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Discussion

+\begin{enumerate} \item NICc well approximates the out-of-cluster performance, as determined by looDeviance or K-fold clustered-based cross-validated deviance (cvDeviance), with a higher accuracy compared to AIC and BIC for varying strengths of clustering.

+\item NICc leads to more accurate model selection than AIC and BIC and more accurate variable specification determined by looDeviance.
+When selecting prediction models for data with strong clustering, the NICc prevented over-parameterization more effectively than the AIC and BIC.

+\end{enumerate} In general, NICc performed well in approximating out-of-cluster performance and selecting local optimal prediction models for data under varying simulation conditions.
+Considering unbalanced cluster sizes, the NICc demonstrates the same accuracy in approximating looDeviance as it does for balanced cluster sizes.
+For small samples (either cluster size or number of clusters), NICc had similar performance as the AIC and BIC for small samples with weak clustering, but it is better-suited for small samples with strong clustering.
+When modeling rare events, the NICc had similar accuracy as the AIC and the i.i.d estimator of NIC in approximating looDeviance.

-There are other opportunities for future research using the NIC metric.
-The clustered version of NIC is just one type of correlation structure where all observations within a cluster are assumed to be correlated.
-For longitudinal data, this could be modified to only consider measurements within a certain time window to be correlated.
-For example, for the NICU data it might be reasonable to assume that measurements from same infant more than, say, a week apart are no longer correlated.
+Other types of extensions based on NIC should be considered for further analysis.
+Nested data can exhibit hierarchical clustering structures, such as repeated measures of patients from multiple medical centers or longitudinal data where only measurements within a certain time window are considered correlated for each patient.
+For example, in NICU data, it might be reasonable to assume that measurements from the same infant taken more than a week apart are no longer correlated.
+Extending NICc to accommodate nested clustering structures, such as using a nested clustering adjustment on the Fisher information matrix in NIC, may offer potential benefits for cross-validation procedures designed for nested data.
 Another application would be to apply approach to estimating cross-validate performance using other common objective functions used in machine learning like sum of squared errors.
-The only requirement would be that the function is twice differentiable and can be represented well locally using quadratic Taylor series expansion.
+The only requirement would be that the objective function is twice differentiable and can be represented well locally using quadratic Taylor series expansion.

+Another contribution of this study involves comparing the out-of-cluster predictive performance of standard regression models with more complex methods that address cluster heterogeneity in model parameterization, namely the random effects (RE) method and the generalized estimating equations (GEE) method.
+We validated previous findings of the non-inferior out-of-cluster prediction performance of standard logistic regression compared to the random intercept model \cite{bouwmeester_prediction_2013} and extended this comparison to a broader range of clustering conditions, including varying clustering strengths, unbalanced cluster sizes, small numbers of clusters, and rare events.
+We found that standard linear and logistic regression demonstrated non-inferior out-of-cluster predictive performance, but much higher computational efficiency and convergence rates, than RE and GEE (with AR1 correlation structure) methods.
+Other types of within-cluster correlation structures and other response variable distributions should be explored in further studies for a more comprehensive comparison between these methods.